 Jane Boursaw started Reel Life With Jane around the turn of the century, which she realizes makes her sound ancient.
 She’s really not that ancient, but sometimes feels like it because of the two teenagers who live in her house.

 Jane has written for hundreds of print and online publications over the years, including Variety, People Magazine, Woman’s Day, the New York Times, USA Weekend, Parade, iVillage, Family Circle, Ladies’ Home Journal and AOL, where she was an editor and staff writer for TV Squad, Moviefone and PopEater.
-But now her work consists mainly of this site you’re reading and her syndicated family movie and TV reviews.
+But now her work consists mainly of this site you’re reading and her syndicated family movie, DVD and blu-ray reviews.

-When not watching movies and TV shows, tapping out family reviews, or scouting the Web for new syndicators, you’ll find Jane in her kayak off the shores of the Old Mission Peninsula near Traverse City, Michigan.
+When not watching movies and TV shows, tapping out family reviews, or scouting the Web for new syndication partners, you’ll find Jane in her kayak off the shores of the Old Mission Peninsula near Traverse City, Michigan.

 Melanie Votaw began studying dance at age four and wrote her first poem at age six.
 Throughout her childhood and young life, she performed as a dancer, singer and actress, but she also spent time writing … a lot.